goldendict/goldendict/docs/index.md

 ## Welcome to GitHub Pages

-This page serve as a release note page
+This page serves as a release note page

 ### Releases